 '''

 @Stateful

+(1)

 @Name("hotelSearch")

 @Scope(ScopeType.SESSION)

-@LoggedIn

-@Synchronized
+@Restrict("#{identity.loggedIn}")

+(2)

 public class HotelSearchingAction implements HotelSearching

-{

 @PersistenceContext

-'''

-'''

 private EntityManager em;

 private String searchString;

 private int pageSize = 10;

 private int page;

 @DataModel

+private List<Hotel> hotels;

 (3)

-private List<Hotel> hotels;

 public String find()

 page = 0;

+'''

+'''

 queryHotels();

 return "main";

+}

 public String nextPage()

+ł

 page++;

 queryHotels();

 return "main";

+}

 private void queryHotels()

+ł

 String searchPattern = searchString==null ? "%" : '%' + searchString.toLowerCase().replace('',

 hotels = em.createQuery("select h from Hotel h where lower(h.name) like :search or lower(h.city

 .setParameter("search", searchPattern)

 .setMaxResults(pageSize)

 .setFirstResult( page pageSize )

 .getResultList();

+}

 public boolean isNextPageAvailable()

 return hotels!=null && hotels.size()==pageSize;

 public int getPageSize() {

 return pageSize;

 public void setPageSize(int pageSize) {

 this.pageSize = pageSize;

+}

 public String getSearchString()

 return searchString;

+}

 public void setSearchString(String searchString)

+{

 this.searchString = searchString;

 @Destroy @Remove

+public void destroy() {}

 (4)

-public void destroy() {}

-}

 '''

 - (1) The EJB standard @Stateful annotation identifies this class as a stateful session bean.
-Stateful session beans are scoped to the conversation context by default. - (2) The @LoggedIn annotation applies a custom Seam interceptor to the component.
-This works because @LoggedIn is marked with an @Interceptor meta-annotation. - (3) The @DataModel annotation exposes a List as a JSF ListDataModel.
+Stateful session beans are scoped to the conversation context by default. - (2) The @Restrict annotation applies a security restriction to the component.
+It restricts access to the component allowing only logged-in users.
+The security chapter explains more about security in Seam. - (3) The @DataModel annotation exposes a List as a JSF ListDataModel.
 This makes it easy to implement clickable lists for search screens.
-In this case, the list of hotels is exposed to the page as a ListDataModel

-- in the conversation variable named hotels. - (4) The EJB standard @Remove annotation specifies that a stateful session bean should be removed and its state destroyed after invocation of the annotated method.
+In this case, the list of hotels is exposed to the page as a ListDataModel in the conversation variable named hotels. - (4) The EJB standard @Remove annotation specifies that a stateful session bean should be removed and its state destroyed after invocation of the annotated method.
 In Seam, all stateful session beans should define a method marked @Destroy @Remove.
 This is the EJB remove method that will be called when Seam destroys the session context.
 Actually, the @Destroy annotation is of more general usefulness, since it can be used for any kind of cleanup that should happen when any Seam context ends.
 If you don't have an @Destroy @Remove method, state will leak and you will suffer performance problems.